KARAN-D05/TopoCore/README.md

     </b> Spatial Execution
 </p>

-### Interactive Demo
+> See spatial execution in action - place direction glyphs on a grid

-See spatial execution in action - place direction glyphs on a grid and watch the cursor travel through space constrained by locality.
+> and watch the cursor travel through space constrained by locality.
 > [Try the demo](Spatial-Execution-Visualization.html)

 ## The Core Argument